-In addition, the QGIS browser panel adds easier functionality to find data then drag and drop in your map canvas.
+Also, the QGIS browser panel adds easier functionality to find data.
+Then, you can even drag and drop data in your map canvas.

 As always, QGIS comes with an incredibly polished set of geoprocessing tools.
 But what’s important to note is how refined and cleanly put together they are.
 For example, QGIS 3 organizes tools in a much more intuitive way so they’re easier to find.

 A lot of these features have been rewritten from scratch in C++.
-Luckily, this means it’s more stable and better performance that separates it from other GIS software.
+Luckily, this means it’s more stable and has better performance which separates it from other GIS software.

 The approach you should take is to use multiple canvases.
 For now, each canvas can’t sync together.
 At least that I could see.

 For anyone who wants to showcase several layers at the same time, it’s refreshing you can now do so.
 And that’s just what I did with Mount Kilimanjaro in both 2D and 3D from our list of free satellite imagery sources.